projectodd/openwhisk-openshift/README.md

     wsk -i list
     wsk -i action invoke /whisk.system/utils/echo -p message hello -b

-Finally, all of the OpenWhisk resources can be shutdown by simply deleting the project:
+Finally, all of the OpenWhisk resources can be shutdown using the
+template:

-    oc delete project openwhisk
+    oc process -f template.yml | oc delete -f -